Conversion Optimization

 If your prices are higher because of sustainability-driven processes, mention it.

 Whether it’s to do with ethically sourced materials or special labor charges to avoid harm to, let’s say, animals, you’ve got to state it loud and clear.
+This will also help you improve your add to cart rate for your fashion store.

 5. Relate product information to real-life scenarios